What our clients are saying:

 Understanding the problem before moving forward

-One of our maritime shipping clients operates from a container ship facility at the container ship facility at the Port Newark — Elizabeth Marine Terminal in Newark Bay, New Jersey.
+One of our maritime shipping clients operates from a container ship facility at the Port Newark — Elizabeth Marine Terminal in Newark Bay, New Jersey.
 Recently, the client contacted us about a dock that needed immediate repairs.
 A high tide and morning fog caused a container ship to damage the dock, where an international ship was mooring.

 Since our finance team is well-versed in maritime shipping fundamentals, we knew that we could not fix the problem effectively without visiting the maritime shipping merchant in New Jersey.
-After reviewing the quotes to repair the property as well as the business’ future orders and accounts receivables, we got a small business loan quickly approved and distributed through our vast network or lenders.
+After reviewing the quotes to repair the property and the business’s future orders and accounts receivables, we got a small business loan quickly approved and distributed through our vast network of lenders.
 The client was able to repair the dock and allow freight ships to continue making and receiving deliveries.
 Apply now to see how much you qualify for!

 View More Articles